-Attending your first meeting
+1. Attending your first meeting

 Having completed all of the above, the first meeting you attend will be the first meeting after your election/co-option to office.
-An agenda and papers will be sent to you at least 3 working days before the meeting and you should familiarise yourself with the items for discussion.
+An agenda and associated documents will be sent to you at least 3 working days before the meeting and you should familiarise yourself with the items for discussion.
 You may find it helpful to meet with the Clerk and/or Chairman before your first meeting to understand the issues to be discussed.

-If you have any queries regarding any item please do not hesitate to contact me.
+If you have any queries regarding any item please do not hesitate to contact the Clerk.